 Unfortunately cotton can wrinkle.
-Who wants to pull a wrinkly dress out of their travel bag when getting ready for dinner on vacation?
+Who wants to pull a wrinkly dress out of their travel bag when getting ready for a nice dinner on vacation?

 A good idea is to include some synthetic pieces such as polyester as they make the best travel clothes as far as not wrinkling.

 I’m not a proponent of polyester but in addition to not wrinkling like cotton, they also tend to be lightweight and odor resistant.